ramykhuffash/ramykhuffash.github.io/_posts/2020-01-09-6-products-in-6-months.markdown

 While I've correctly invalidated product ideas during this process, I've spent a whole lot of time making no progress.
 By sticking with the tight schedule of one month per product, I have no time for analysis paralysis.

 ## What kind of ideas will I be working on?
-To maximise my chances of success, I've created a set of criteria I'll filter all my ideas though
+To maximise my chances of success, I've created a set of criteria to filter ideas though

 - An obvious one, but it has to be possible to build the key parts of the product within 2-3 weeks
 - The product, however unpolished, has to deliver value from day one